-After the sewage tank has been emptied, close the gate valves and put approximately 5 gallons of water in the sewage holding tank using the black tank flush inlet.
+After the sewage tank has been emptied, close the dump valves and charge the tank by putting a few gallons of water in the sewage holding tank using the black tank flush inlet.
 This will spray the interior of the tank with water and help prevent solids from building up in the sewage holding tank.
 The addition of a deodorizing agent like Aqua-Kem will help prevent odors.
 Should you ever have a buildup of solids, close the valves, fill the tanks about 3/4 full with fresh water, drive a distance to agitate the solids, and drain the tanks.